RickStrahl/Westwind.Scripting/README.md

 This small library provides an easy way to compile and execute C# code from source code provided at runtime.
 It uses Roslyn to provide compilation services for string based code via the `CSharpScriptExecution` class.

-There's also a lightweight, self contained C# [script template engine](https://github.com/RickStrahl/Westwind.Scripting/blob/master/ScriptAndTemplates.md) via the `ScriptParser` class that can evaluate expressions and structured C# statements using  Handlebars-like (`{{ expression }}` and `{{% code-block }}`) script templates.
+There's also a light weight, self contained C# [script template engine](https://github.com/RickStrahl/Westwind.Scripting/blob/master/ScriptAndTemplates.md) via the `ScriptParser` class that can evaluate expressions and structured C# statements using  Handlebars-like (`{{ expression }}` and `{{% code-block }}`) script templates.
 Unlike other script engines, this engine uses plain C# syntax for expressions and code block execution.

 Get it from [Nuget](https://www.nuget.org/packages/Westwind.Scripting/):